AdityaRajvardhan/Lic-lab-report-/CS_Amplifier.md

 ## Transient analysis
 Transient analysis has been performed to track how the output voltage waveform changes over time with the applied AC input signal.
 This analysis is further employed to see how amplifiers affect the real-time behavior, including signal amplification and the distortions involved.
 This helps visualize how the circuit responds to different waveforms such as sine waves or pulses.
 In LTspice, the transient analysis is done by means of the .tran 5 m command to run the simulation for 5 milliseconds and observe a real-time description of the circuit's activity.

+## Inference:

+1.DC Analysis- Determines the quiescent operating point and ensures the NMOS operates in the saturation region for proper amplification.

+2.AC Analysis- Examines the small-signal gain of the amplifier.
+The PMOS active load increases output impedance, leading to improved voltage gain.

+3.Transient Analysis-Validates the amplifier’s response to a time-varying signal.
+Confirms signal amplification and phase inversion, which is a characteristic of a common source amplifier.

+4.Frequency Response -Identifies bandwidth limitations and cut-off frequencies.
+Ensures the amplifier functions correctly across the required frequency range.